Ways to File Your Taxes for Free

 IRS Free File is an established online option that allows some people to file for free.
 People with income within a specific limit can use the system to file their federal income tax returns using free electronic guided tax software.

-Not many taxpayers eligible for Free File have used it in the past, but this year, the IRS indicated that 10% more people have opted for the program this 2024 filing season.
+Not many taxpayers eligible for Free File have used it in the past, but last year (2024), the IRS indicated that 10% more people opted for the program.

 - The program connects taxpayers with the agency’s trusted tax prep partners.